serenity-is/docs/tutorials/courses/README.md

 ## What you will build

-In this tutorial, we build a simple **Student Information System** using Serenity.
-The system will let you manage:
+In this tutorial we'll build a simple **Student Information System** with Serenity.
+By the end you'll be able to manage:

 - **Departments** (e.g., Computer Science, Mathematics)
 - **Terms** (academic periods, e.g., Fall 2026, Spring 2027)